ShuxiChen/Data-Analytics-Course-Projects/Statistical Methods and Data Analysis/README.md

 Cluster Analysis.

 * Each group is required to complete weekly hands-on homework assignments related to statistical concepts and end with final project.
-* Each report from assignment and final project should provide a comprehensive and well-expressed explanation of the statistical results.
+* Report from assignments and final project should provide a comprehensive and well-expressed explanation of the statistical results.